-1.14 Development of indicators
+1.15 Development of indicators

 All indicators are developed and enhanced through consultation with the local government sector.
-Indicators are formally reviewed through Technical Working Groups enacted by the LGPRF Steering Committee, see figure 10.
+Indicators are formally reviewed through Technical Working Groups enacted by the LGPRF Steering Committee, see figure 13.

-Figure 10 - Process for the creation and updating of indicators for the Local Government Performance Reporting Framework.
+Figure 13 - Process for the creation and updating of indicators for the Local Government Performance Reporting Framework.

 Councils are encouraged to nominate for the Technical Working Group and have input on improvements to the framework indicators.
+Technical Working Groups were last held in 2021.

-1.15 Guiding principles
+1.16 Guiding principles